Sensirion/arduino-core/README.md

 # Sensirion Arduino Core Library

-This library provides SHDLC and I2C(*coming soon*) protocol implementations for Sensirion sensors.
+This library provides SHDLC and I2C protocol implementations for Sensirion sensors.
 There shouldn't be a reason to use it directly, but is required by the sensor driver libraries provided here:

 - [SVM40]() - *coming soon*
 - [SFA3x]() - *coming soon*